 Set up a comfortable bed or crate, your dog’s favorite toys, and perhaps try some relaxing music.
 Test this ahead of time to make sure that it doesn’t have the opposite effect and make your dog bark.

 DO include your dog in the sporting activities.
 While everyone’s tossing around the football, you can engage your pooch with a frisbee or rubber ball.
 Make sure to get one that’s hard enough to bounce, but soft enough to be safe for his teeth and jaw.

 DO get your dog a special toy to enjoy while your guests are talking and watching television.
-One option is getting a Nylabone Turkey & Cranberry–Flavored DuraChew.
-If your dog prefers a favorite toy or game that you already have, make sure to get it out for him to play with.
-This can be a stressful time for him and you want him to be aware that you know he’s doing his best.
+To make it extra special, pick a Thanksgiving themed toys for your pup.
+If the dog prefers a favorite toy or game that you already have, make sure to get it out for him to play with.
+This can be a stressful time for him and you want him to be aware that you know he's doing his best.

 DO make the time for a walk or a game of fetch, especially if the weather’s good.
 After a hearty meal, some exercise will be just what your dog needs to recharge.
 It’s also a good idea to wear your dog out in the morning before guests arrive so he won’t be as tempted to jump on everyone who walks through the door.

 DON’T let your dog snack all day long.
 Even if the treats are healthy, your dog can get pretty sick if he has too much to eat.
 Instead, get him a dental chew or an interactive toy to keep him busy while everyone else is watching a movie.